ShubData/A_testing_Assignments/Q&A 2nd Assignment.md

 # 2nd Assignment Q&A
+### Q : Which Special character allowed in Java class first letter
+A : $ , _ are the only special character allowed as starting of an identifier.

 ### Q : What is first statement in java file ?
 A : The package statement should be the first line in the file.